orbeon/orbeon-forms-doc/Form Builder ~ PDF Production ~ PDF Templates.md

 ## How PDF templates work

-The purpose of the PDF template is to allow using existing PDF forms and using Form Runner to fill them out.
-This has benefits:

-- Your organization might already have PDF forms.
-- Those forms might have been designed carefully for printing or archival purposes.
+The purpose of this feature is to allow using existing PDF forms and using Form Runner to fill them out.
+This has the benefit that your organization can reuse existing forms, which might have been designed carefully for printing or archival purposes.

 A PDF template must include Acrobat form fields.
 You can create these with Acrobat Professional.
 At runtime, when producing a filled-out PDF, Form Runner performs the following operations:

-- Reads the PDF template
+- read the PDF template
-- Reads the filled-out form data as XML
+- read the filled-out form data
-- Fill out the fields in the PDF template based on the data.
+- fill out the fields in the PDF template based on the data

 ## Creating a PDF template for use with Form Builder